 [(2) deleted]

-(3) Where, as the result of an offence against this Act, any expense is incurred by an authorised CALM Act officer, bush fire control officer, any officer or member of a bush fire brigade, or by any other person acting under the provisions of this Act, in the performance of a duty imposed, or the doing of anything which he is empowered or required to do, by this Act —
+(3) Where, as the result of an offence against this Act, any expense is incurred by an authorised CALM Act officer, bush fire control officer, any officer or member of a bush fire brigade, or by any other person acting under the provisions of this Act, in the performance of a duty imposed, or the doing of anything which he is empowered or required to do, the relevant body may —

-the CALM Act CEO —

-where the expense is incurred by an authorised CALM Act officer,

-or a local government concerned —

-where the expense is incurred by a bush fire control officer employed by the local government, or by an officer or member of a bush fire brigade established and maintained by the local government, or

-the Authority —

-where the expense is incurred by any other person acting pursuant to this Act —

-(a) may recover the amount of the expense so incurred from the person committing the offence as a debt due in a court of competent jurisdiction; or
+(a) recover the amount of the expense so incurred from the person committing the offence as a debt due in a court of competent jurisdiction; or

-(b) may apply to a court of summary jurisdiction convicting the person of the offence for an order for payment by that person of the amount of the expense, if the amount does not exceed $1 000, in addition to any penalty inflicted in respect of the conviction.
+(b) apply to a court of summary jurisdiction convicting the person of the offence for an order for payment by that person of the amount of the expense, if the amount does not exceed $1 000, in addition to any penalty inflicted in respect of the conviction; or

+[(i), (ii) deleted]

+(c) issue a certificate that the expense was incurred and as to the amount of the expense, and the certificate is evidence of the facts so stated in all courts until the contrary is proved.

+(3A) In subsection (3) —

+relevant body, in relation to an expense, means —

+(a) if the expense is incurred by an authorised CALM Act officer, the CALM Act CEO; or

+(b) if the expense is incurred by a bush fire control officer employed by a local government, or by an officer or member of a bush fire brigade established and maintained by a local government, the local government; or

+(c) if the expense is incurred by any other person acting pursuant to this Act, the Authority.

+(3B) If an application has been made under subsection (3)(b) —

-(i) The court may grant the application wholly or in part or refuse the application, and payment of an amount specified in an order may be enforced in the same manner as payment of a pecuniary penalty.
+(a) the court may grant the application wholly or in part or refuse the application, and payment of an amount specified in an order may be enforced in the same manner as payment of a pecuniary penalty; and

-(ii) Refusal of the court to grant an order for payment of the whole or part of the expenses is not a bar to proceedings to recover the whole or part, as the case may be, in any other court of competent jurisdiction;
+(b) refusal of the court to grant an order for payment of the whole or part of the expenses is not a bar to proceedings to recover the whole or part, as the case may be, in any other court of competent jurisdiction.

-or

-(c) may issue a certificate that the expense was incurred and as to the amount of the expense, and the certificate is evidence of the facts so stated in all courts until the contrary is proved.

 (4) Where proceedings are brought against the person committing the offence for the recovery of the amount of the expenses as a debt, a certificate containing the substance and effect only of the conviction for the offence, issued by the court of summary jurisdiction that convicted the offender, is, upon proof of identity of the person, sufficient evidence of the conviction without proof of the signature, appointment or status of the person by whom the certificate is or purports to be signed until the contrary is proved.

 [Section 58 amended by No. 113 of 1965 s.
 8(1); No. 65 of 1977 s.
 48; No. 14 of 1996 s.
 4; No. 42 of 1998 s.
 16; No. 38 of 2002 s.
 39 and 40(1); No. 59 of 2004 s.
 141; No. 28 of 2006 s.
-391.]
+391; No. 19 of 2010 s.
+52(2) and (3).]

 59. Prosecution of offences

-[(1) deleted]

-(2)(a) A person authorised by the Minister, a member of the Authority, an officer of the Authority, an authorised CALM Act officer, a member of the Police Force, or a local government, may institute and carry on proceedings against a person for an offence alleged to be committed against this Act.
+(1) A person authorised by the Minister, a member of the Authority, an officer of the Authority, an authorised CALM Act officer, a member of the Police Force, or a local government, may institute and carry on proceedings against a person for an offence alleged to be committed against this Act.